puppykitten/ctf/sftp/README.md

 So I proceeded from here to spend a lot of time looking for ways to achieve an overlap without any need for bruteforcing it.
 Eventually, of course, I did realize how likely this actually is.
 Of course this happened when I ran out of other ideas, tried a bruteforce in an endless loop just in case... and then to my surprise found how very very quickly I got lucky every time.
 So let's go through why that is.

 We can state the problem as: how many of each type of allocations do we need to make in order to make sure that with a probability over 50% we will get at least one file object allocation end up sharing the same 16 pages of memory with a data allocation.
 And in fact the birthday problem tells us that in this case, being left with 29-16 bits, we can about half the remainder, meaning that with 100-200 tries we should be almost certain to get a hit.
 Since the binary has no alarm or limitation on number of the filesystem operations we can make or limitation on the number of filesystem items we can create, this should be easy enough.
-In fact, these odds are so good, that I decided to optimize a different way and only used allocations of page size (0x1000) instead of (almost) 16 page sizes (0xFFFF).
+In fact, these odds are so good, that I decided to optimize a different way and only used allocations of page size (0x1000) instead of the theoretical maximum (0xFFFF).
 This is useful both for following alignment easier, but more so because this way we send a lot less data across the network each time.
 Since we have the squareroot property of the birthday problem working for us, we get better performance out of this, all things considered.

 (A sidenote for completeness: we are actually running into the generalized version of the birthday problem as described [here](https://en.wikipedia.org/wiki/Birthday_problem#Generalization_to_multiple_types).
 Technically, the reduction isn't the same, e.g. while the magic number is 23 for the normal birthday problem, it is 34 for the two-group generic variant.
 Nonetheless, what matters is that we more-or-less get a squareroot reduction on the size still.
 In the end, with page size allocations, we could expect close to 100% success rate with less than 500 allocation attempts.)